SicSemperT-Rex/Coding_Portfolio/README.md

 # Coding Portfolio

-Welcome to my codiing portfolio, where I keep a selection of my projects in different coding languages!
+Welcome to my coding portfolio, where I keep a selection of my projects in different coding languages!
 See below for descriptions of each project.

 BATTLESHIP FARRAGUT
   This is a choose-your-own-adventure style game built using Python as a way to practice loops, if/else statements, etc. This game is currently in-progress